 The Proven, Reliable Material Flow Solution

-Seegrid Palion AMRs autonomously move billions of pounds of material each month and have safely driven millions of autonomous miles in real production facilities without a single personnel safety incident.
+Seegrid Palion AMRs autonomously move billions of pounds of material each month and have safely driven millions of autonomous miles in real production facilities.
 Seegrid's proprietary navigation technology is proven and reliable while operating in very busy, high-traffic facilities with ever-changing environments.
 In fact, this type of navigation system ensures that robots are more consistent, predictable and reliable than human drivers.
 This improves efficiency and employee safety, allowing your manufacturing and logistics processes to be as productive as possible.

 To create this level of reliability, Seegrid turns industry-leading OEM pallet trucks and tow tractors into autonomous mobile robots using cameras, sophisticated algorithms, and machine learning to navigate autonomously.
 Seegrid Palion AMRs use stereoscopic cameras and a patented evidence grid technology to capture a view of the world similar to how humans see.
 As the robot drives, it takes pictures and interprets data in real time to navigate reliably, even if the environment is constantly changing.
 Seegrid Palion AMRs are equipped with 10 cameras that work in unison to provide a full spherical, three-dimensional view with depth perception.
 The 3D evidence grid system is the most robust and reliable navigation in dynamic environments, constantly collecting, filtering, and prioritizing data.

 Use Automation to Achieve Your Goals Today—And in the Future